Mr-R19HT/MR-R19HT.github.io/_posts/2025-10-01-iOS-All-The-Things-Part-III.md

 b.
 Inject Frida scripts to hook into interesting functions.

 c.
-OR Use Objection for quick security assessment and bypasses.
+Use Objection for quick security assessment and bypasses.

 d.
 Monitor and manipulate the app's behavior in real-time

-#### Frida
+### Frida

 It is a dynamic instrumentation toolkit.
 In simple terms, it lets you inject your own scripts into running applications.
 Think of it as giving you a "remote control" for any app. you can: